Hybrid coupling with operator inference and the overlapping Schwarz alternating method: The Schwarz alternating method for heterogeneous model coupling

 Discretizing the OpInf ROM with Newmark-$\beta$, the fully discrete O-SAM iteration for an OpInf-FOM coupled system over the $k^{th}$ controller time interval are, for $j = \numTimeStepsOneArg{1}(k-1) + 1,\ldots,\numTimeStepsOneArg{1}k$, $m=\numTimeStepsOneArg{2} (k-1) ,\ldots,\numTimeStepsOneArg{2} k$, $\schwarzIt = 1,2,\ldots$,

 where the boundary couplings are defined as

 The iteration is continued until convergence, as described in ~\eqref{eq:conv_criterion}.
 We emphasize the following aspects of the formulation~\eqref{eq:schwarz_opinf_discrete}: \begin{enumerate} \item As stated earlier in Remark \ref{remark:nonlinear_fom}, while the subdomain-local OpInf ROM in an OpInf-FOM coupling is based on a polynomial approximation of the form \eqref{eq:quadratic_ROM}, the subdomain-local FOM to which it is coupled is based on the full nonlinear PDEs \eqref{eq:dynamic_elasticity_sam_bcs}.
 This is evident in \eqref{eq:schwarz_opinf_discrete}. \item The OpInf ROM and FOM are coupled through forcing terms that describe the Schwarz Dirichlet boundary condition. \item When communicating the ROM information on $\Omega_1$ to the FOM on $\Omega_2$ through the term $\approximateSchwarzBoundaryBCTwoArg{2}{m}$, the boundary term needs to be computed in the full order space.
-This is achieved via the trial basis, $\trialBasis_1$, which in practice can be restricted to the relevant boundary DoFs to accelerate the computation. \item When communicating the FOM information on $\Omega_2$ to the ROM on $\Omega_1$ through the term $\schwarzBoundaryBCTwoArg{1}{j}$, the FOM information is projected onto the reduced boundary space described by $\trialBasisSchwarz$. \item For clarity, the OpInf-OpInf coupling algorithm described above is summarized at a relatively high-level in Algorithm \ref{algo:rom-offline-online} in terms of the offline and online stages of the model reduction and coupling procedure. \end{enumerate}
+This is achieved via the trial basis, $\trialBasis_1$, which in practice can be restricted to the relevant boundary DoFs to accelerate the computation. \item When communicating the FOM information on $\Omega_2$ to the ROM on $\Omega_1$ through the term $\schwarzBoundaryBCTwoArg{1}{j}$, the FOM information is projected onto the reduced boundary space described by $\trialBasisSchwarz$. \end{enumerate}